 C O M P U T E R S C I E N C E

-of the Universit"at des Saarlandes in Saarbr"ucken, Germany.
-The
+campus of the Universit"at des Saarlandes in Saarbr"ucken, Germany.

-institute was founded in 1990 and consists of three research units:
+The institute was founded in 1990 and consists, at present, of

-Algorithms and Complexity, Logic of Programming, Bioinformatics, and
+four research units: Algorithms and Complexity, Logic of

 The research group ALGORITHMS AND COMPLEXITY offers a number of

-The group consists mainly of young researchers of several
+program libraries.
+The group consists mainly of young researchers of

-nationalities.
-Our working language is English.
-The group
+several nationalities.
+The working language is English.
+The

-plan, names of references with their e-mail addresses, and intended
+research plan, names of references with their e-mail addresses, and

-period of stay) should be sent by February 8, 2002 to
+intended period of stay) should be sent by January 31, 2000 to Peter Sanders.

 Max-Planck-Institut f"ur Informatik